 - Dan Hedaya, who plays Monk's father Jack Monk Sr. in "Mr. Monk Meets His Dad," is only 13 years older than Tony Shalhoub.

 - Playing Sick: Stottlemeyer implies in the episode "Mr. Monk Goes to the Dentist" that the reason Randy doesn't want to go to the dentist in spite of a genuine toothache is because he wants to save his sick days on days where he isn't actually sick.
 This is later confirmed in "Mr. Monk Goes to a Rock Concert", where Stottlemeyer, searching for his son, catches Randy red-handed doing this.
 He surprises Randy by calling his cell phone, pretending to be unconvinced about Randy's excuses (like passing the music on stage off for a broken stereo) and surprises him.

 - Police Brutality Gambit: "Mr. Monk Goes to the Carnival" has a criminal plot that works like this:

-- Some years before the episode happens, suspected killer Leonard Stokes is arrested by Lt.
+- 14 months before the episode happens, suspected killer Leonard Stokes is arrested by Lt.
 Adam Kirk, a police lieutenant known for having a hot temper.
 It turns out that Kirk has been accused of police brutality multiple times in the past.

-- While in prison, Stokes conceives a plan to get the confession he made to Kirk dismissed: he contacts an old friend of his named John Gitomer and has him stage a beating to frame Kirk.
+- While in prison, Stokes conceives a plan to get the confession he made to Kirk thrown out: he contacts an old friend of his named John Gitomer and has him stage a beating to frame Kirk.

 - Gitomer inflicts bruises on himself by creating an improvised club from a gym sock stuffed with batteries and attached by a string to a ceiling fan.